refinedev/refine/documentation/docs/tutorials/antd.md

 `resources` is a property of `<Refine/>` representing API Endpoints.
 The `name` property of every single resource should match one of the endpoints in your API!
 :::

 Instead of showing the welcome page, the application should redirect now to an URL defined by the `name` property.
-Open your application to check that the URL is routed to **/posts**:
+Open your application to check if the URL is routed to **/posts**:

 <>